jittya/KMMT/README.md

 [![Platform](https://img.shields.io/badge/Platform-Android_&_iOS-green.svg)](https://kotlinlang.org/lp/mobile/)

 KMMT is a Multi-Module KMM based project template designed to simplify the KMM development.
 It uses a simplified approach that can be shared both in android and iOS easily.
+This template include network module, persistence module, resource module, analytics module ( with ios native library integration), domain module, presenter module etc.

 _Primary objective of this project is to help KMM Developers & promote KMM technology_